Bereavement: tax issues on death

 The death notification service (DNS) allows you to notify a death to certain banks and other financial institutions with one notification.
 Not all banks are part of the scheme.

 Using the service could save you some time and effort.
 It is not necessary to know all of the account details for the deceased, but the more information you can give the better.
-Note that if funds are likely to be needed urgently, for example to pay for the funeral, you should notify that bank separately before using the service.
+Note that if funds are likely to be needed urgently, you should notify that bank separately before using the service.
+Some banks will release money before Probate (see above) is granted, for example to pay for a funeral, but we understand it depends on the organisation’s policy.

 The DNS will acknowledge the information, check the death and then the various institutions will contact the executors or personal representatives of the deceased.
 If these are not known at the time of notification, the details can be added later.